Particeep/pricer-integration/README.md

 * code in type level and respect functional programming (no side effect, use monad etc..)
 * encapsulate each of your class in private[new_pricer] except for the three methods implemented by `PricerService`
 * We use generally private[this] in the front of a val or def.
+* run `sbt scalastyle` and clean warning
+* run `sbt fmt`

 # error management and log

 - All technical error must be contained on a Fail.
 - All business error must be contained on a `PricerError` (when it is possible).
-- user logger only it is important, when received data in input and output.
-Fail will be automatically logged.
+- use logger.info only if it is important that is to say when received data in input and output.

 # Testing

 It is important to test what you did.
 The main aims is to test program behavior

 You will have to test many cases :